knglatfelter/Cybersecurity_Portfolio/README.md

 Bash scripts can be used to set up the system.

 The final product involves 5 virtual machines, one running the Ansible container, one running the ELK stack, and three webservers running DVWA.
+This project can be found in the ELK-Stack-Deployment repository.